 The design and style of your splashback can make or break the feel of your kitchen, so it’s important to make the right choice at the start of your makeover.
-With so many different options available on the market however, many home owners become completely overwhelmed, simply not knowing where to start!
+The team at My Bathroom can always guide you though this process, but the final decision will always lie with you.
+With so many different options available on the market however, many home owners can be completely overwhelmed, simply not knowing where to start!

 If this situation resonates with you, here are six easy tips that will help you to narrow down your options and make your final decision a breeze.